vkazemi/adak/README.md

 you can create invoice for each registered invoice and download odf file.
 I used mPDF. you can read about it in below link. https://mpdf.github.io/

+database file to import is located in  nafispanel/database/nafispanel.sql  create a database and import this database.
+By default there is a user call admin.
+The default password for admin user is 123456 and you can change it later.

 I used a custom MVC PHP framework and used mysql for database. in app/config/config.php you should define database params, base url, assets url, and website name.